TheMixaDev/SelectelHack/README.md

 ## Troubleshooting
-- **Service Not Accessible**: Ensure Minikube's tunnel is running and check for any error messages in the service's events.
+- **Service Not Accessible**: Ensure Minikube's tunnel is running and check for any error messages in the service's events and all of the ports are correctly forwarded
 - **Port Conflicts**: If there are conflicts on ports `8080` or `26257`, verify that no other services are using those ports on your localhost.
+- **Connection refused**: when trying to connect to Redis Insight  UI via minikube tunnel
+	- **fix**: `kubectl port-forward -n redis-dev deployment/redisinsight 5540` and forward port